Inverness Cathedral sits on the opposite side of the River Ness to Inverness Castle.

+Inverness Cathedral was built between 1866-1869.
+It sits on the banks of the River Ness, near Ness Bridge.
 The Cathedral has impressive vaulted wooden ceilings and the walls are lined with beautifully coloured stained glass windows depicting scenes from the bible.
-The most striking and largest of which, is the West Window, depicting the Last Judgement.

-You may have wandered around the outside and noticed there are no spires.
-The original design by Alexander Ross had spires, but a lack of funds meant the work could not be completed.
-Notice the painting of the original design on the back of the North Aisle showing the original design.
+There are no spires!
+The original design by Alexander Ross had spires, but lack of funds meant the work could not be completed.
+Notice the painting of the original design near the font at the back of the Cathedral.

-Inverness Cathedral is only a short walk form the town centre and The Kiltmaker Visitor Centre.
-There is a Cathedral car park, which is inexpensive and gives good access to the town centre and walks along the River Ness.
+You can pick up the ‘walk round’ guide or for more detail there is a guidebook on sale at the entrance.
+There is a café with a small shop behind the cathedral.
+Inverness Cathedral is only a short walk from the town centre.
+There is a Cathedral car park which is inexpensive and gives easy access to the town centre and walks along the River Ness.